jeromelaban/jeromelaban.github.io/_posts/2019/2019-01-18-chasing-an-msbuild-task-lock.md

 Strong signing the assembly could also have be used, but there are too many gotchas.
 I preferred using this unique-type-name technique to avoid type aliasing issues when inside the Uno.UI solution itself.

 ## Same-solution msbuild task dependencies
-The Uno.UI solution is built in such a way that Uno.UI itself needs the resources generation task to generate the compiled language resources files for the Uno.UI controls.
+The Uno.UI solution is built in such a way that it itself needs the resources generation task to generate the compiled language resources files for the Uno.UI controls.
 This means that there is a dependency between the `Uno.UI` project and the `Uno.UI.Tasks` project.

 When starting from a clean git repository, to be able to build the Uno.UI solution completely from VS, it was necessary to build it once, have it fail half the way with msbuild saying that the `Uno.UI.Tasks.v0.dll` file could not be loaded even though it was there, close visual studio and build again.